GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Discussion

 \subsection{Glasgow dataset: \go{} versus \ceb{}}

-\go{} performed quite well against \ceb{} and its iGT.
-Even if the quantitative metrics were slightly lower for \go{} compared to \ceb{}, we would like to argue that this might be the consequence of using the iGT as the ground truth.
-Indeed, suboptimal delineations were observable in the iGT segments as shown in Figure \ref{fig:res-c7t-vs-gouhfi} with the green arrows.
+Both \go{} and \sys{} performed as well against \ceb{} and its iGT.
+Even if the quantitative metrics were slightly lower for \go{} and \sys{} compared to \ceb{}, we would like to argue that this might be the consequence of using the iGT as the ground truth.
+Indeed, suboptimal delineations were observable in the iGT segments as shown in Figure \ref{fig:res-c7t-vs-gouhfi} with the yellow arrows.
 For instance, coarse delineations were present especially for small cortical regions or the basal ganglia.
-Moreover, \ceb{} falsely assigned voxels affected by partial volume effects at the border of ventricles and WM as gray matter, which was also the case for the iGT but not \go{}.
+Moreover, \ceb{} falsely assigned voxels affected by partial volume effects at the border of ventricles and WM as gray matter, which was also the case for the iGT but not \go{} nor \sys{}.
+Moreover, the cerebellum segmentation in the iGT was noticeably poor.

 Since \ceb{} is the only segmentation technique optimized for 7T images, one might argue that it should have been the preferred technique for comparison against \go{} in this study.
-However, two main reasons can explain why it was not the case.
+However, two main reasons can explain why \sys{} (or even \fsv{}) was preferred.
 First, \ceb{} only segments the brain into six labels.
 For instance, \ceb{} only generates one label for the basal ganglia.
 This considerably limits the usability of \ceb{} in neuroimaging studies where the individual subcortical nuclei like the thalamus or putamen can be of interest \citep{solomon2017mri,rua2020multi}.
 The same argument applies for the amygdala and hippocampus which were unusually combined with the rest of GM into one single label.
 Finally, the segmentation of the cerebellum as one label, that does not differentiate between cerebellar WM and GM, is also limiting.
 At 3T and UHF-MRI, these structures are even frequently segmented into smaller sub-nuclei for more precise analyses \citep{haast2024insights, keuken2013ultra, plantinga2018individualized, faber_cerebnet_2022, morell2024deepceres}.
 Considering that \ceb{} used \fss{} \textit{v6} to obtain individual subcortical nuclei segments to then recombine them under the basal ganglia as one single segment, it raises the question of why this unusual choice, especially for an UHF-MRI dedicated tool, was made.